Oral glutathione supplementation has become very popular in the past decade.

 Our logic assumes that if a supplement is sold at all health food stores, pharmacies and online, and if it is advertised in mass media, it means the supplement must work well.

-However, most people, including medical professionals, are not aware of the fact that Glutathione pills are not particularly helpful to the body.
+However, most people, including medical professionals, are not aware of the fact that Glutathione pills may not be very helpful to the body.
+(Out of all the decades of research only one recent study showed an increase in blood GSH levels in healthy adults with oral supplementation.
+See the details below.)

-In fact, only very small amounts of pre-manufactured Glutathione are able to enter bloodstream.
-Most of it is lost in the digestive tract and cannot effectively raise intracellular Glutathione levels.
+Only very small amounts of pre-manufactured Glutathione are able to enter bloodstream.
+Most of it is lost in the digestive tract and cannot effectively raise intracellular Glutathione levels in the most important detoxification organs, such as liver, kidneys and lungs, because Glutathione is a small protein molecule and gets digested.

 It is very important to educate yourself to be able to make wise choices about how to raise Glutathione effectively – that is why it is important to look at scientific research.